Colleges by Location

 Student Population Diversity

-Higher Education is dedicated to increasing student diversity and enhancing students' feelings of inclusion and belonging.
+In order to enhance a sense of inclusion and belonging among its students, higher education is dedicated to increasing student diversity.
 Diversity promotes critical thinking, challenges preconceived notions, and encourages intellectual growth, so it helps students develop empathy and a broader understanding of the world.
-Find out more about different ethnic groups you can meet at Randolph College.
+Learn more about all the ethnic communities you might encounter at this institution.

 Cost